 Designing future cities: using smart technology to put people first

-Can Australian cities handle future population growth?
-Migration to Australia is exceeding forecasts and the challenge of providing appropriate care to an expanding ageing population means future cities need to become smarter.
-The rate of technological innovation needs to be stepped up, putting people first.
+Can Australia handle future population growth by designing smarter cities?
+With migration to Australia exceeding forecasts and a growing ageing population, the rate of technological innovation in homes and cities needs to be stepped up, putting people first.
 A Different Lens, Episode 12, explores.

 A renaissance for the old folks at home.
 In the future, our elderly friends and neighbours could be seen as a precious resource rather than a problem to be managed.